Densaugeo/hyper-hello-world/README.md

 ## Purpose

 When I saw Hyper's hello world example, I wondered what all those closures and futures were doing, so I rewrote in a more traditional style and stripped out the syntax sugar.
-In this repo are four source files, beginning with the original hello world in `base.rs` and progressivley explicating parts until reaching `full.rs`.
+In this repo are four source files, beginning with the original hello world in `base.rs` (taken from the example on https://hyper.rs/) and progressively explicating parts until reaching `full.rs`.

 ## Building and Running